herrevilkitten/holiday-in-ten-towns/Session_9.md

 		* Round 4
 			* Gryn attacked the fucking snake and missed.
 He then struck at it with a _flame blade_ and smoked it.
 			* Sheelah cast _hunter's mark_ on Gryn's gladiator and attacked, but missed.
 			* One of the gladiators went after RJ, who dodged and weaved.
 RJ was impaled one time.
 RJ exploded him with lightning.
+Gryn missed his attack of opportunity.
+The other gladiator attacked Ragnar
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyOTE0ODM0MDksMTcwNjI4NDE0MywxMT
+eyJoaXN0b3J5IjpbLTE1NDA3NDUwNDIsMTcwNjI4NDE0MywxMT
 kzODczMDU3LDQzNDUxNDE1OSwtMTM4OTg3NTgwOSwtMjAyMjA0
 Mjg1MSwtMTk0MzY0ODc0OCwtNjA3MjUyNDA0LC00MTI1ODQzMj
 IsMTI0MzM0NjQyOSwtMTc0NDI1ODQ2MCwtMTk5NjkwMTk4Nyw1